bonus3/scit-framework/README.md

 After, the functionalities of the framework  will be enabled.

+**Note** that initialization occurs in the `plugins_loaded` action, so actions that must be performed before this hook should be handled separately from the SCIT Framework.

+For example, the `register_activation_hook()` function must be executed outside the framework.

 ## Route

 In the building an API, routes are essential.
 All requests will has the endpoint base: